nrfconnect/sdk-nrf-bm/doc/ncs-bm/samples.rst

 Samples
 #######

-The |NCSL| provides samples that specifically target Nordic Semiconductor devices and show how to implement typical use cases with Nordic Semiconductor libraries and drivers.
+|BMlong| provides samples that specifically target Nordic Semiconductor devices and show how to implement typical use cases with Nordic Semiconductor libraries and drivers.

 .. toctree::
    :maxdepth: 1